How Aardling advised Portbase to automate Customs logistics using Domain-Driven Design

 Portbase was established by the Port of Rotterdam and the Port of Amsterdam to build world-class digital ports.

-Their harbour logistics hub connects companies and authorities to provide efficient data exchange and reduce administration tasks.
+Their harbour logistics hub connects companies and authorities to provide efficient data exchange and reduce administration.

-As experts on software strategy, modelling, and design, Aardling was brought in to advise Portbase on their new system for Temporary Storage Facilities (RTO).
+As experts on software strategy, modelling, and design, Aardling was brought in to advise Portbase on their new system for temporary storage.

-An RTO is a customs approved area in a port, where non-Union goods are placed in storage prior to being placed under a customs entry procedure or re-exported.
+What the Dutch refer to as "Ruimte tijdelijke opslag" (RTO), is a customs-approved area in a port, where non-EU goods are placed in storage before being placed under a customs entry procedure or re-exported.

-Each terminal nowadays maintains their own RTO administration, which causes differences in the way of working and causes lack of transparency for Customs.
+Each terminal nowadays maintains its own RTO administration, which causes differences in the way of working and causes a lack of transparency for Customs.

-Changes in regulation also mean that all terminals must co-evolve their software systems at the same time.
-Causing a lot of overhead within the community of deep-sea terminals.
+Recent regulation changes mean that all terminals must co-evolve their software systems at the same time.
+This causes a lot of overhead within the community of deep-sea terminals.

 Challenge

-This gives future opportunities for paperless transferring of cargo between terminals and a port-wide dashboard for Customs, all bounded in a comprehensive Container Tracking System.
+This gives future opportunities for paperless transferring of cargo between terminals and a port-wide dashboard for Customs, all bounded by a comprehensive container tracking system.

-For these type of complex projects Domain-Driven Design has proven its value.
-Aardling was invited to advise and guide Portbase in using Domain Driven Design to get to a centralised, uniform, adaptable and easier to evolve RTO that will reduce administrative work for its stakeholders and comply with EU legislation.
+For these types of complex projects, Domain-Driven Design has proven valuable.
+Aardling was invited to guide Portbase in using Domain-Driven Design to get to a centralised, uniform, adaptable, and easier-to-evolve RTO that will reduce administrative work for its stakeholders and comply with EU legislation.

 During the Domain Discovery and Modelling sessions, Aardling consultants and the Portbase staff identified key domain concepts, events, and processes related to RTOs.

-These sessions are crucial to the process to bring forward the complexities of the project and align with stakeholders.
+These sessions are crucial to the process of bringing forward the complexities of the project and aligning with stakeholders.

 “I was lucky to work with knowledgeable and proactive people.
 One of the factors that made this a successful project was how quickly they started implementing the ideas from the modelling sessions, giving us a great iterative feedback loop.
 When things were unclear, the team did the necessary research to get answers within a day.”